Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Method

 \subsection{Local Learning with Contrastive Predictive Coding}

-We consider training the encoders in a contrastive predictive coding (CPC) setting before concatenating their extracted representations for downstream tasks.
-More details about CPC can be found in this paper \cite{oord2018representation}.
-The main idea is that the encoder extracts useful representations from a sequence of inputs (e.g sequence of video frames or a sequence of image patches) by learning to predict the future response (an image patch or video frame) in latent space, while at the same time keeping the prediction as far as possible from the responses to negative examples.
+We use Contrastive Predictive Coding (CPC) to train encoders before concatenating their representations for downstream tasks, as detailed in \cite{oord2018representation}.
+CPC involves the encoder learning to predict future responses (e.g., image patches or video frames) while distinguishing these from negative examples in latent space.

-A follow-up paper \cite{illing2021local} interprets this future response as a fixation of gaze or as a saccade movement, shifting the center of gaze.
-The main intuition is that for continuous input streams, the statistics of consecutive frames should have similar latent representations as long as there is a fixation of the eye movement on the same object/scene.
-In this biologically inspired setting, Contrastive, Local And Predictive Plasticity (CLAPP) \cite{illing2021local} model uses a Hinge loss to train an encoder layer-wise via a Hebbian-like learning rule.
-The role of Hinge loss is to contrast representations with each other.
-We use this bio-inspired CLAPP model with local learning for our experiments.
-In further accordance with \cite{illing2021local}, we will also compare the above Hebbian version with a CPC variant using the same Hinge loss but trained end-to-end.
-This we will refer to as HingeCPC.
+A follow-up work \cite{illing2021local} interprets this future response as eye movement fixations, suggesting that consecutive frames should have similar latent representations when fixating on the same object/scene.
+In this biologically inspired setting, the Contrastive, Local, And Predictive Plasticity (CLAPP) model uses a Hinge loss to train encoders layer-wise through a Hebbian-like learning rule.
+We use this CLAPP model for our experiments and compare it with a CPC variant trained end-to-end with Hinge loss, referred to as HingeCPC.

-In the case of image data, the sequence needed for self-supervision is created by dividing the images patch-wise \cite{oord2018representation, illing2021local}.
-The patches overlap to simulate a sequence of movements from a single image and are stored in a batch in vertical order of the image.
-Given a sequence of input patches from several images, the encoder network produces a representation $z^t$ for each time step t (for every patch).
-Each of the patches can be interpreted as a \textit{context} for other patches, determining whether they stem from a continuous scene.
-The context could in principle encompass several previous time steps, for simplification here $c^t=z^t$.
-Specifically, a \textit{context} representation $c^t$ at time t is used to predict the representations of encoded image patches at future time steps $t+\delta$, up to 5 patches into the future.
-This means that $c^t$ is used to predict the representations $z^{t+\delta}$ for $\delta \in \{1..5\}$, where these representations might be encoded patches from the same image (or frames taken from the same video) - positive examples, or randomly sampled patches from other images within the same batch - negative examples.
-A linear transformation matrix $W^{pred}$ is used for the prediction:
+For image data, self-supervision sequences are created by dividing images into overlapping patches, simulating a sequence of movements.
+The encoder produces a representation \(z^t\) for each patch.
+These patches serve as context for others, determining if they stem from a continuous scene.
+The context \(c^t\) at time \(t\) predicts future representations \(z^{t+\delta}\) up to 5 patches ahead.
+Positive examples come from the same image or video, while negative examples are random patches from other images in the batch.
+The prediction uses a linear transformation matrix \(W^{pred}\):